misesdev/bitcoin-tx-lib/README.md

     // Decrements the output fee for "tb1q4mqy9h6km8wzltgtxra0vt4efuruhg7vh8hlvf" as defined
     // in the whoPayTheFee property of Transaction transaction.resolveFee()
-    // Now, The execution of resolveFee

     const row = transaction.getRawHex()
 ```
->   Now, The execution of resolveFee() is unecessary, it will be executed automatically if you have passed the
+>   Now, the execution of resolveFee() is unecessary, it will be executed automatically if you have passed the
 `whoPayTheFee` and `fee` parameters. now just run getRawHex().

 You can set `whoPayTheFee` to `"everyone"`, so when `resolveFee()` is executed, the fee will